 3. Grateful People Sleep Better

-In 2003, two psychologists asked a group of people to make nightly lists of the things they were thankful for.
+In one study, two psychologists asked a group of people to make lists of the things they were thankful for each night.
 In just three weeks, the study participants said they were getting more sleep and feeling more refreshed in the morning.

 4. Grateful People Make Better Choices with Food

-So, this holiday season, whenever you feel like grabbing a third helping, slow down and count your blessings.
+So, this holiday season, slow down and count your blessings.
 You may realize you’re perfectly full and content after all.

 5. Gratitude Can Change Your Brain